2020project/dem2020primary-fivethirtyeight/538biden.md

 # How many points will Joe Biden have in the 2020 Endorsement Primary?

+_This market is currently in draft form.
+Feedback and comments would be greatly appreciated._

 ## Details

 FiveThirtyEight has compiled a tracker to measure which Democratic candidates are receiving the most support from prominent members of their party.
 This market refers to the total score that Joe Biden will have on **April 15th, 2019 at 11:30PM PST.** The data feed can be found at https://projects.fivethirtyeight.com/2020-endorsements/democratic-primary.